freedomofpress/securedrop-proxy/README.md

 and demonstrated.
 Feel free to explore and contribute!
 You'll need a machine running [Qubes OS](https://qubes-os.org).

+## Security Properties

+### Isolation

+The SecureDrop Client/SDK can talk only to the proxy.
+The proxy talks only to the (onion) origin it's configured with.

+**Mitigates against:** A compromised Client/VM tries to contact or exfiltrate data to an arbitrary origin.

+### Sanitization

+The SDK in "Qubes mode" talks JSON.
+The proxy translates JSON to HTTP and back again.
+(But it could just reconstruct a sanitized HTTP request and do the same for the response.)

+**Mitigates against:** A compromised Client/VM constructs a malicious HTTP request.
+(The server returning a malicious HTTP response is already game over.)

 ## How It Works

 ```mermaid